 On Jan.
-1, 2014, the ACA health insurance issue and rating rules that apply to the individual and small group markets will go into effect.
+1, 2014-a deadline that is fast approaching-the Affordable Care Act's (ACA) health insurance issue and rating rules that apply to the individual and small group markets will go into effect.
 These rules will affect not only overall average premiums, but also the specific premiums that individuals will face.
-It is important, however, to highlight that premium changes will differ across states and among individuals.
+Importantly, premium changes will differ across states and individuals.

-Much uncertainty still remains regarding how premiums will change.
-My testimony, which focuses primarily on the individual health insurance market, is intended to examine the various factors that can affect premiums.
-In doing so, it can help Congress and the public better understand the drivers of any premium changes in 2014.
-Although this testimony focuses on gross premiums-before any premium subsidies are taken into account-I will note the impact of premium subsidies on individual decisions to purchase coverage and the resulting effects of those decisions on gross premiums.
+Much uncertainty remains regarding how premiums will change.
+This brief, which focuses primarily on the individual health insurance market, aims to examine the various factors that can affect premiums.
+In doing so, it can help readers better understand the drivers of any premium changes in 2014.
+Although the brief focuses on gross premiums-before any premium subsidies are taken into account-it notes the impact of premium subsidies on individual decisions to purchase coverage and the resulting effects of those decisions on gross premiums.

-I will begin with an overview of the basic concepts underlying premium calculations, and then highlights various ACA-related provisions and how premiums may change as a result.
+The discussion begins with an overview of the basic concepts underlying premium calculations, and then highlights various ACA-related provisions and how premiums may change as a result.